kogrms/kogrms/README.md

 ## About me
 🔎: Looking for a job as a junior frontend developer

-🌱: Learning JavaScript and React.js at Yandex.Praktikum
+🌱: Learning JavaScript and React at Yandex.Praktikum

 ♻️: Worked as environmental engineer for 6 years